 Benio resists being forced to marry Shinobu at first, but Benio and Shinobu become attracted to each other.

-Benio starts doing a domestic training at Shinobu’s home, but Shinobu goes to war in Siberia, and he goes missing there.
+Benio starts doing a domestic training at Shinobu’s house, but Shinobu goes to war in Siberia, and he goes missing there.

 Benio starts working as a journalist in a book publishing company.
 Then, she goes to Manchuria to check whether the information that Shinobu deserted from the army and became a mounted bandit in Manchuria is true or not.

 Benio returns to Japan without any clues about Shinobu.

 In Tokyo, Benio meets Marquis Sasha Mikhaylov, an aristocrat exiled from Russia.
-Benio thinks he might be Shinobu because he looks almost exactly like Shinobu, but she is shocked that he knows nothing about her.
+Benio thinks Sasha might be Shinobu because he looks almost exactly like Shinobu, but she is shocked that Sasha knows nothing about her.

 Being comforted by Tosei Aoe, the head editor of the publishing company for which she works, Benio wavers violently between Sasha and Tosei.